 What is the coronavirus?

 According to the World Health Organization (WHO), coronaviruses are a large family of viruses that range from the common cold to much more serious diseases.
-2019-nCoV is a new strain of coronavirus that has not been previously identified in humans.
+COVID-19 is a new strain of coronavirus that has not been previously identified in humans.
 The complete clinical picture of COVID-19 is not yet fully understood since it’s a new virus.

 On January 30, 2020, the WHO declared the outbreak a “public health emergency of international concern.”
-On January 31, 2020, Health and Human Services (HHS) Secretary Alex Azar declared a public health emergency for the United States to aid the nation’s healthcare community in responding to the coronavirus.
-Also on January 31, President Trump signed a presidential “Proclamation on Suspension of Entry as Immigrants and Nonimmigrants of Persons who Pose a Risk of Transmitting 2019 Novel Coronavirus.”
-On March 11, 2020 President Trump announced a 30-day ban on foreign visitors from most of Europe in an effort to curb the spread of the coronavirus.
+On January 31, 2020, Health and Human Services (HHS) Secretary Alex Azar declared a public health emergency for the United States to aid the nation’s healthcare community in responding to the coronavirus and President Trump signed a presidential “Proclamation on Suspension of Entry as Immigrants and Nonimmigrants of Persons who Pose a Risk of Transmitting 2019 Novel Coronavirus. ” On March 11, 2020 President Trump announced a 30-day ban on foreign visitors from most of Europe in an effort to curb the spread of the coronavirus.
 Also on March 11, the World Health Organization declared that COVID-19 is officially a pandemic as the spread is occurring worldwide.

 How can you protect yourself and your loved ones from the coronavirus?

 - Calling your doctor if you are sick.